-A study conducted by Washington University School of Medicine in St. Louis found that enhancing hearing improved the balance of older adults with hearing loss.
-In the study, subjects who wore hearing aids performed better on balance tests when their hearing aids were turned on vs. when they were off.
+A Washington University School of Medicine in St. Louis study discovered that improving hearing enhanced the balance of older persons with hearing loss.
+Subjects who used hearing aids scored better on balancing tests when their hearing aids were switched on vs when they were turned off in the research.

-The study’s author attributed the results to more than just improved alertness.
-Professor of otolaryngology, Timothy Hullar, MD, posited that, just as we use our sight to tell where we are in space (and sway more when it's dark or our eyes are closed), we use sound as "auditory reference points or landmarks to help maintain balance.”
-When that is compromised, balance can suffer.
+The outcomes were related to more than just increased alertness, according to the study's author.
+Timothy Hullar, MD, an otolaryngology professor, proposed that, similar to how we use sight to identify where we are in space (and sway more when it's dark or our eyes are closed), we use sound as "auditory reference points or landmarks to assist maintain balance."
+Balance might deteriorate when this is jeopardized.

-Coming shortly after a Johns Hopkins School of Medicine study linking hearing loss to a three-fold risk of falling, the results suggest that treating hearing loss with hearing aids can help reduce the risk of falls in older people.
+Following a Johns Hopkins School of Medicine study that linked hearing loss to a threefold increase in the chance of falling, the findings imply that treating hearing loss with hearing aids can help lower the risk of falls in older adults.